 Once you’ve sought medical treatment and reported the incident to your supervisor, you’ll want to get in touch with an attorney and have them fully explain your legal rights and options.
 You may file a claim with the insurance company depending on who was deemed to be at fault.

 Understanding the Injury Claim Process

 If your attorney finds that filing a claim is the right call, we’ll start by gathering all records related to your lawsuit.
-This could include medical records, medical bills, and insurance policy information.
+This could include medical bills and records and insurance policy information.
 Essentially, those documents will help your attorney understand the severity of your injury and establish negligence.

 Determining Liability for a Construction Accident in Illinois

-Because construction site accidents arise from different factors, there is a possibility that multiple parties could be held accountable for your injuries.
+Because construction site accidents arise from different factors, there is a possibility that multiple parties could be held accountable for your catastrophic injuries.
 Therefore, when you work with a construction site accident lawyer, they will conduct a thorough investigation to determine who caused your accident and why.
-Some of the most common liable parties include:
+Some of the most common responsible parties include:

 - Construction companies